Jay R. Langenbahn

 - Butler v.
 Builder's Transport, This case was tried before Judge Lape in the Kenton County Circuit Court.
 The plaintiff claimed that he suffered permanent and debilitating injuries as a result of an accident with a tractor-trailer owned and operated by Builder's Transport.
 At the Pre-Trial Conference, the plaintiffs submitted a settlement demand in the amount of $1,000,000.00 and indicated that the demand would increase $1,000,000.00 each day that the case was not settled.
 The jury returned a verdict for the plaintiffs in the amount of $40,000.00 against two defendants and assessed only 10% of the damages to Builder's Transport.
 Builder's Transport was represented by Jay R. Langenbahn of Lindhorst & Dreidame.

 - The City of Montgomery v.
-Montgomery DHF, This was an appropriation case brought by The City of Montgomery v.
+Montgomery DH, This was an appropriation case brought by The City of Montgomery v.
 Montgomery DHF Partnership.
 Jay R. Langenbahn of Lindhorst & Dreidame represented the Montgomery DHF Partnership.
 The plaintiffs offered to settle the appropriation complaint in the amount of $75,000.00.
 The jury returned an award for Montgomery DHF Partnership in the amount of $375,000.00.

 - Christos Siatis v.
-Enterprise Rent-A-Car Company, This case was tried before Judge Gorman in the Montgomery County Court of Common pleas in November of 2004.
+Enterprise Rent-A-Car Company, This case was tried before Judge Gorman in the Montgomery County Court of Common Pleas.
 Jay R. Langenbahn of Lindhorst & Dreidame represented the defendant who was an Enterprise Rent-A-Car Company renter.
 The plaintiff claimed that he suffered multiple injuries to his neck and back as well as a hemangioblastoma in his thoracic spine as a result of an automobile accident.
 The attorneys for the plaintiff asked the jury to return a verdict in the amount of $3,000,000.00.
 After a six-day trial, the jury returned a verdict for the plaintiff in the amount of $17,000.00.

 - Michael Zinc v.
 Joseph Airport Toyota, This case was tried before Judge Langer in the Montgomery County Court of Common Pleas.
 The plaintiff alleged breach of contract, fraud and violations of the Ohio Consumer Sales Practices Act relative to the sale of a Toyota 4 Runner.
 The plaintiff requested the jury to return a verdict in the amount of $1,000,000.00.
 After hearing all the evidence, the jury rendered a verdict on behalf of the defendant.
 Jay R. Langenbahn of Lindhorst & Dreidame represented the defendant.